eduardovegas/BranchAndBound_Calculator-Cpp/README.md

 # Branch-and-Bound Calculator in C++
-Implementation of the Branch-and-Bound method for solving Integer Programming problems.
+Implementation of the Branch-and-Bound method for solving Integer Linear Programming problems.

 Compiling and Running
 ----------------------